valeriansaliou/bloom/README.md

 * `password` (type: _string_, allowed: password values, default: none) — Redis password (if no password, dont set this key)
 * `database` (type: _integer_, allowed: `0` to `255`, default: `0`) — Target Redis database
 * `pool_size` (type: _integer_, allowed: `0` to `(2^32)-1`, default: `80`) — Redis connection pool size (should be a bit higher than `cache.executor_pool`, as it is used by both Bloom proxy and Bloom Control)
+* `max_lifetime_seconds` (type: _integer_, allowed: seconds, default: `60`) — Maximum lifetime of a connection to Redis (you want it below 5 minutes, as this affects the reconnect delay to Redis if a connection breaks)
 * `idle_timeout_seconds` (type: _integer_, allowed: seconds, default: `600`) — Timeout of idle/dead pool connections to Redis
 * `connection_timeout_seconds` (type: _integer_, allowed: seconds, default: `1`) — Timeout in seconds to consider Redis dead and emit a `DIRECT` connection to API without using cache (keep this low, as when Redis is down it dictates how much time to wait before ignoring Redis response and proxying directly)
 * `max_key_size` (type: _integer_, allowed: bytes, default: `256000`) — Maximum data size in bytes to store in Redis for a key (safeguard to prevent very large responses to be cached)